top of page

 Miki Hasagawa does not drive a car but he is well known as he rides his bicycle around the community to visit his patients at home.
 Sometimes people stop him along the way seeking his immediate help and guidance.
 A pavement consultation is therefore not unusual.
 Over time staff involved in the Community Service have developed a wider range of technologies to use within the team and with patients.
 This work is extended during a special Quarterly Meeting of all interested Staff.

-EKTG Int Ambassadors Jan 24
+EKTG International Ambassadors - September 24

 bottom of page